TEDx Posters of b/w portraits

 *Source: Stanford University Financial Aid Undergraduate Student Budget

-** Health insurance premiums and transportation costs vary at the comparison campus and therefore are not included in their published total expenses.
+** Transportation costs vary at the comparison campus and therefore are not included in their published total expenses.

 Admissions Resources